CassidyJensen/Jensen-Schmupped/Process/README.md

 - The kraken takes a set amount of cannonballs to defeat it.
 The players must dodge attacks in order to survive.
 Resupply may occur by hitting a difficult target during the fight?
 - After defeating the kraken, the rounds get harder by adding barriers (islands) and stronger / special enemy types.
 This cycle repeats.
 - If there are power-ups/power-downs they are either from special enemies hitting the player or from shooting the item in the water.

+# 09.28.20 - Schmup's Ahoy Day 1

+First day of development on the game was focused on getting a couple of the basics set up.

+- The player was moved to the center of the screen
+- Player can now shoot upwards or downwards using the up and down arrow keys
+- Projectiles are no longer destroyed upon hitting an enemy, they keep going through until they hit a wall
+- Enemies are now spawned on the bottom as well, with the ability to shoot upwards
+- Began development on a new enemy spawner program that randomly spawns the ships above and below after some amount of time [in progress]